pantheon-systems/documentation/source/content/drupal-launch-check.md

 ---
 title: Launch Check - Drupal Performance and Configuration Analysis
-description: Detailed information on Launch Check, Drupal Performance and Configuration Analysis.
+description: Detailed information on Launch Check, Pantheon's automated checks for Drupal performance and configuration
-tags: [status]
+tags: [performance, modules]
-categories: [drupal7,performance,go-live]
+categories: [go-live]
+cms: Drupal

 ---
 Pantheon provides static site analysis as a service for Drupal sites to make best practice recommendations on site configurations.
 These reports are found in the Site Dashboard under the **Status** tab and are accessible by site team members.